To display information about your delayed bag, please enter your 10-character file reference number (PIR) and last name and click Submit.

 If you’re on a flight out of the USA, the Transport Security Administration (TSA) may have removed items from your bag deemed to be contraband or dangerous.
-You can register a claim with the TSA to check whether this has happened.
+You can register a claim with the TSA(Opens an external website in a new tab) to check whether this has happened.

 Many bags look alike, so it’s important to avoid anyone picking up your bags by mistake.
 Make your baggage stand out by personalising it with tags, stickers or ribbons.

 Always tie an identification tag to each checked item with your name, address and contact details.
 We can give you a tag at the check-in counter if you don’t already have one.

 We recommend you don’t leave valuables in your checked-in bags.
 That could include jewellery, computers and electronic devices, keys, important documents (including passports) and medication or medical equipment that can’t be replaced quickly.

 Please also make sure your baggage is sufficiently robust, well packed and secured.
 It will need to withstand the normal rigours of air travel without getting damaged.